SehgalDivij/me/README.md

 # sehgaldivij.github.io
-Github Pages for my account
+This is my personal website